NimbleArchitect/kubectl-ice/docs/usage.md

       --context string                 The name of the kubeconfig context to use --match string                   excludes results, comma seperated list of COLUMN OP VALUE, where OP can be one of ==,<,>,<=,>= and !=
-  -n, --namespace string               If present, the namespace scope for this CLI request -l, --selector string                Selector (label query) to filter on
+  -n, --namespace string               If present, the namespace scope for this CLI request
+      --select string                  Filters pods based on their spec field, comma seperated list of FIELD OP VALUE, where OP can be one of ==, = and !=
+  -l, --selector string                Selector (label query) to filter on
 ```
 selected subcommands also support the following flags